filchyboy/gol/README.md

 Please note that this exercise quickly ran against inherent limitations to DB structures.
 This exercise currently handles no more than 625 cells as each cell is assigned a unique DB feature.
 Any number of cells above the number easily handled by MySQL will require a change in the data store.

+TODO: Explore using NoSQL as a data store.
+The initial data could be potentially a million digits long and still be possible to generate and analyze.

 ### Analyzing the Results